Logo

 3. Data Changes

 Data changes focus on cleaning, migrating, or restructuring data within Salesforce.
-This helps maintain accurate, organized data that supports decision-making and keeps the system running smoothly.
+This helps maintain accurate, organized data that supports decision-making and keeps the system running efficiently.

 4. Organizational Changes

 These changes occur when adapting Salesforce to new business structures, roles, or teams.
-It may involve adjusting user access or setting up new permissions to align with the company’s evolving needs.
+They may involve adjusting user access or setting up new permissions to align with the company’s evolving needs.

 5. Regulatory Changes

-Regulatory changes ensure Salesforce remains compliant with new laws or industry standards.
-It involves updating the platform to meet legal or regulatory requirements, like GDPR or industry-specific compliance.
+Regulatory changes ensure Salesforce remains compliant with new laws and industry standards.
+This involves updating the platform to meet legal or regulatory requirements, such as GDPR or industry-specific compliance.

 Common Challenges in Salesforce Change Management